-Cost of goods sold is related to our product revenues and consists primarily of a 3% royalty payable on U.S. net sales of any product incorporating cabozantinib, as well as the cost of inventory sold, indirect labor costs, write-downs related to expiring and excess inventory, and other third-party logistics costs.
-The increases in cost of goods sold for the three and six months ended June 30, 2021, relative to the corresponding prior year periods, were primarily the result of increases in royalties as a result of increased U.S. CABOMETYX sales and certain other period costs.
+Cost of goods sold is related to our product revenues and consists primarily of a 3% royalty payable on U.S. net sales of any product incorporating cabozantinib, as well as the cost of inventory sold, indirect labor costs, write-downs related to expiring, excess and obsolete inventory, and other third-party logistics costs.
+The increases in cost of goods sold for the three and nine months ended September 30, 2021, relative to the corresponding prior year periods, were primarily the result of increases in royalties as a result of increased U.S. CABOMETYX sales and certain other period costs.
 We do not project our gross margin to change significantly during the remainder of 2021.